 An Artistic Center

-Mr. Tillett envisions all of Tutu as someday being an artistic center where a small group of outstanding craftsmen will set up their own workshops in the leathercraft, jewelry, pottery and other allied fields, along with the personalized lines he runs his print works.
+Mr. Tillett envisions all of Tutu as someday being an artistic center where a small group of craftsmen will set up their own workshops in the leathercraft, jewelry and pottery fields.

-He feels that a craft center in the Virgin Islands could become a center of art in the Caribbean and allow the tourist and visitors not only to shop one central point (all the products sold under one roof) but be able to see the work being done, Mr. Tillett says.
+He feels that a craft center in the Virgin Islands could become a center of art in the Caribbean and allow visitors not only a central point (all the products sold under one roof) but a chance to see the work being done, Tillett says.

 Made in the Virgin Islands

-“Made in the Virgin Islands” will one day be an important label, particularly when you can actually see the product being handmade.”
+“Made in the Virgin Islands” will one day be an important label, particularly when you can actually see the product being created.”

-Stop by Tillet Gardens to see how it’s evolved from its humble beginnings.
+Stop by Tillet Gardens to see how it has evolved from its humble beginnings.